boyanghu/administrationstuff/README.txt

 		- Tests:
 			- test standard case (within Vancouver)
 			- test false case (outside Vancouver)

-		-
 	- As a Facebook user I would like to share, like, and comment on my experiances at certain Vancouver waterfountains
+		- when a POI(this time a water fountain) is clicked a facebook "like" button is visible
+		 	- Also a comment box is avaliable
+		- Test:
+			- Test with a psudo-profile
+			- Test when signed in
+				- should go smoothly
+			- Test when signed out
+				- program should redirect to facebook site to sign in and then redirect back

 	- As a programer, I want to be able to patch any new information at will to insure the best possible user experiance.
+		-